dudung/py-jupyter-nb/condition/README.md

 # condition
-Examples of conditional statements in Python
+Examples how to use conditional statements in Python

 ## examples